Radius Fitness by Isobar

 Program Details

-People can preview what sessions will be included in each program.
-This helps them figure out what will be asked of them.
+People could preview what sessions would be included in each program.
+This helped users figure out what would be asked of them.

-Once they join up, they can use the page to track progress if they want.
+Once they joined, they could use the page to track progress.

 This is the desktop web Program Details before someone joins the program.
 Mobile is next.